-WELCOME INTRO FROM DIRECTOR:
+WELCOME INTRO FROM OUR Executive DIRECTOR:

 As NDCPD’s new Executive Director, I want to share my vision for the important work that we do at the Center to empower people with disabilities, their families, and the professionals who support them.
 I believe that the future of disabilities is one where there are no observable differences between the lives of people who have disabilities and those who have none.
 All people will have the full range of choices about education, career, home, family, and leisure.
 This vision is further in the future than the next ten years, but now is the time to start moving in that direction.
 For this vision to come to fruition, there are a number of actions we need to take.
 In short, people with disabilities need to be present and active in all parts of life so that like anyone else, they can be included, respected, and given the same choices as others.
 Any program that will lead to these types of inclusion should be pursued by NDCPD.
 The NDCPD core functions of training, research, service and dissemination hold the key to how these types of inclusion need to be addressed.
 We need to teach families, current professionals and future disability support providers how to use universal design practices to foster inclusive environments in all areas of life.
 Simultaneously, we need to research the impact of inclusion on the empowerment of people with disabilities.
 Services to families and individuals which use best practices should be the norm and can serve as a model for other service providers.
 Then, it is critical to disseminate the lessons learned far and wide.
 ND constituents need increased community inclusiveness, a higher number and greater quality of provider personnel in the workforce, more preparation and implementation of self-advocacy and self-determination, and information and access to evidence-based services for persons with disabilities.
 These broad goal areas are the themes describing how the vision that all people achieve self-determined lives can be realized.